-As of September 30, 2022, the Company had two separate MSR financing facilities: (i) the Freddie Mac MSR Revolver, which is revolving credit facility for up to \$100.0 million that is secured by all Freddie Mac MSRs owned by Aurora; and (ii) the Fannie Mae MSR Revolving Facility, which is a revolving credit facility for up to \$150.0 million, that is secured by all Fannie Mae MSRs owned by Aurora.
+As of March 31, 2023, the Company had two separate MSR financing facilities: (i) the Freddie Mac MSR Revolver, which is revolving credit facility for up to \$100.0 million that is secured by all Freddie Mac MSRs owned by Aurora; and (ii) the Fannie Mae MSR Revolving Facility, which is a revolving credit facility for up to \$150.0 million, that is secured by all Fannie Mae MSRs owned by Aurora.
 Both financing facilities are available for MSRs as well as certain servicing related advances associated with MSRs.

 Freddie Mac MSR Revolver.
 In July 2018, the Company, Aurora and QRS V (collectively with Aurora and the Company, the "Borrowers") entered into a \$25.0 million revolving credit facility (the "Freddie Mac MSR Revolver") pursuant to which Aurora pledged all of its existing and future MSRs on loans owned or securitized by Freddie Mac.
 The term of the Freddie Mac MSR Revolver is 364 days with the Borrowers' option for two renewals for similar terms followed by a one-year term out feature with a 24-month amortization schedule.
 The Freddie Mac MSR Revolver was upsized to \$45.0 million in September 2018.
 The Company also has the ability to request up to an additional \$5.0 million of borrowings.
 On April 2, 2019, Aurora and QRS V entered into an amendment that increased the maximum amount of the Freddie Mac MSR Revolver to \$100.0 million.
-In June 2022, the Borrowers entered into an amendment to the Freddie Mac MSR Revolver that extended the revolving period for an additional 364 days with the option for one more renewal of 364 days.
+In June 2022, the Borrowers entered into an amendment to the Freddie Mac MSR Revolver to a additional 364 days with the option for one more renewal of 364 days.
 At the end of the revolving period, the outstanding amount will be converted to a one-year term loan.
 Amounts borrowed bear interest at an adjustable rate equal to a spread above one-month LIBOR.
-At September 30, 2022 and December 31, 2021, approximately \$66.0 million and \$63.0 million, respectively, was outstanding under the Freddie Mac MSR Revolver.
+At March 31, 2023 and December 31, 2022, approximately \$66.5 million and \$68.5 million, respectively, was outstanding under the Freddie Mac MSR Revolver.

 Fannie Mae MSR Revolving Facility.
-In October 2021, Aurora and QRS III entered into a loan and security agreement (the "Fannie Mae MSR Revolving Facility."), to replace the Prior Fannie Mae MSR Financing Facility.
-Under the Fannie Mae MSR Revolving Facility, Aurora and QRS III pledged their respective rights in all existing and future MSRs for loans owned or securitized by Fannie Mae to secure borrowings outstanding from time to time.
+In October 2021, Aurora and QRS III entered into a loan and security agreement (the "Fannie Mae MSR Revolving Facility"), pursuant to which Aurora and QRS III pledged their respective rights in all existing and future MSRs for loans owned or securitized by Fannie Mae to secure borrowings outstanding from time to time.
 The maximum credit amount outstanding at any one time under the Fannie Mae MSR Revolving Facility is \$150.0 million.
 The revolving period is 24 months which may be extended by agreement with the lender.
 During the revolving period, borrowings bear interest at a rate equal to a spread over one-month LIBOR subject to a floor.
 At the end of the revolving period, the outstanding amount will be converted to a three-year term loan that will bear interest at a rate calculated at a spread over the rate for one-year interest rate swaps.
 The Company has guaranteed repayment of all indebtedness under the Fannie Mae MSR Revolving Facility.
-At September 30, 2022 and December 31, 2021, approximately \$112.0 million and \$83.0 million, respectively, was outstanding under the Fannie Mae MSR Revolving Facility.
+At March 31, 2023 and December 31, 2022, approximately \$112.0 million and \$116.0 million, respectively, was outstanding under the Fannie Mae MSR Revolving Facility.